rpajanssen/java-triangle/exception-handling/README.md

 What will your application return when an exception occurs in in there?
 Do you have control over the handling of these exceptions using this library?
 Most likely not!

+Another drawback of this library is that it has multiple responsibilities.
+Error handling is just one of them.
+Decorating requests for observability purposes is another.
+If you would only want the error handling... that is nit possible.

 _Our advice: write your own custom JAX-RS exception mapper and keep your resources free from boilerplate and... be compliant with ABN AMRO standards._